Roman-Terendiy/balls_website/README.md

 A single-page, non-scrollable landing website for selling sports balls with Telegram integration.

+## 🏗️ Architecture

+This project is split into two parts:

+1. **Static Frontend** - Next.js static export (generates `out/` folder)
+2. **Standalone API Server** - Node.js server for Telegram integration (`api-server.js`)

+This architecture allows deployment on shared hosting like Namecheap where you can:
+- Upload static files to `public_html`
+- Run the API server separately using Node.js Selector in cPanel

 ## Features

 - ✅ Single non-scrollable page (no scrolling, no swiping)
 - ✅ Full-screen background image
 - ✅ Responsive design (mobile & desktop)
 - ✅ Contact form with name and phone
-- ✅ Telegram bot integration
+- ✅ Telegram bot integration via standalone API server
 - ✅ Modern, clean UI

-## Project Setup
+## Local Development

 ### 1. Install Dependencies